teachingbeforedying/a-user-interface/README.md

 2. Open ic.html
 (3. Mess around with objects and keyboard shortcuts)

-For math stuff: go to /challenges/maths and open *.html
+For math stuff: https://mathgame.fr (or index.html in offline mode)
 <br/>

 ## Vision